karttur/OSSL-pydev/README.md

 ## Running the ossl-xpsectre modules

-The modules of ossl-xspectre all require a specification of the local paths and names of 1) the OSSL data and 2) the command files that define how to processing:
+The modules of ossl-xspectre all require a specification of the local paths and names of 1) the OSSL data and 2) the command files that define how to do the processing:

 - **rootpath**: full path to folder with a downloaded OSSL zip file; parent folder to  "sourcedatafolder", "arrangeddatafolder", and "jsonfolder"
 - **sourcedatafolder**: subfolder under "rootpath" with the exploded content of the OSSL zip file (default = "data")